adarshraj99/Linux/LinuxBasicCommands.md

 A normal user can write 'sudo' before any command to work as a superuser.

 #### apt:
 To install and update software.
+It is linux package manager like pip. ex: sudo apt install zip.

 #### sudo apt-get update:
 To update the list of softwares available in system.
 Just for downloading not installing.